jorgegv/spectrum-vertical-scroller/doc/SP1-SCROLLER.md

 # ZX Spectrum scroller games using Z88DK SP1 library

+## Ideas to test

+- [x] Reusing SP1 tile pointers to point into offscreen buffer
+- [x] Do a trivial scroller but updating all tiles and with real new tiles coming from the top
+- [ ] Previous test but add sprites moving on top of the scrolling background
+- [ ] Try to _not_ update all tiles, but only the ones that have some content: keep track of the columns that have content (=tiles) and only scroll/update those.
+Since the BG is scrolling, this will change in time, but we should get a real optimization (much less drawing, if the BG is simple)

 ## Context

 My previous proofs of concept for vertical scrollers on the ZX spectrum (see [DESIGN-NOTES](DESIGN-NOTES.md)) were based on double buffering, and the offscreen buffer had a linear memory layout.
 This layout very much simplifies the scrolling and screen transfer routines, and also the sprite routines (had they been written!).
 Linear memory layouts are simple and trivial to work with.